netDinger/MyLoginApp/README.md

 # MyLoginApp
-Testing app for android class
+Testing app for android class.

-Test Login App used in sharings
+Test Login App used in sharings.
-Not a real project
+Not a real project.